 B. Training.
 Process of providing a course or curriculum of instruction in fields related to the mission of the Service in order to increase the knowledge, proficiencies, abilities, skills, and qualifications of the employee in the performance of official duties.

 C. Official Duties.
 The tasks and responsibilities that make up the work performed by an employee.

 D. Training Needs.
 Knowledge, skills, or abilities required to perform the job, or a discrepancy between the performance standards and the performance of the employee.

 A. Supervisors/managers will provide all permanent full-time employees appropriate continuous learning opportunities, with a minimum goal of 40 hours annually.
 Some employees may exceed 40 hours of training annually to meet mandatory training requirements; however, this does not preclude additional opportunities for continuous learning.

 B. Supervisors should provide training for temporary employees, volunteers, and intermittent and seasonal employees based upon the immediate skills needed to conduct their assigned responsibilities.

 1.9 Where can I find out what training is available?
 The National Conservation Training Center provides a variety of training opportunities.
 A “Catalog of Training” is available online.

 For information on the specific content of this chapter, contact the National Conservation Training Center.
-For additional information regarding this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For additional information regarding this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.